SAP-samples/codejam-cap-llm/exercises/01-deploy-llm-ailaunchpad/README.md

 👉 To implement a retrieval-augmented generation (RAG) use case, we also need to deploy an embedding model.
 The embeddings for our text chunks will then be stored in a vector database (e.g., [SAP HANA Cloud Vector Engine](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-vector-engine-guide/sap-hana-cloud-sap-hana-database-vector-engine-guide)).

-To deploy the embedding model, repeat the steps above using the model name `text-embedding-3-small` instead of `gpt-4o-mini`:
+To deploy the embedding model, create another configuration and proxy deployment using the model name `text-embedding-3-small` instead of `gpt-4o-mini`.
+This will create an embedding model proxy within generative AI Hub.

+Follow the steps from the previous chapters of this exercise:

+- **Create a Configuration to Deploy a Proxy for a Large Language Model on SAP AI Core**
+- **Deploy a Proxy for an Embedding Model on SAP AI Core**

 ## Summary